-In 1852, a French Canadian miner named Anthony Chabot, invented a new, highly efficient method for extracting gold from ore.
+In 1852, a French Canadian miner named Anthony Chabot invented a new, highly efficient method for extracting gold from ore.
 He used a canvas hose to direct a stream of water at a bank or hillside.
-The high pressure water broke up the soil, and washed it down a series of sluices.
-The way they worked was similar to the simple sluices the the 49ers had used; gravel and sand were washed away, leaving the gold behind.
+The high-pressure water broke up the soil and washed it down a series of sluices.
+The way they worked was similar to the simple sluices the 49ers had used; gravel and sand were washed away, leaving the gold behind.
 In this manner, massive amounts of ore could be processed.
 This invention became the basis for the giant monitors that were used to blast away entire mountains to recover the gold they held.

 By 1866, lots of the independent miners, who had come to California during the gold rush, were losing their lust for gold.
 New mining methods required more men, equipment and capital, and one man on his own just couldn't compete.

-Julius Poquillon, a French immigrant, convinced investors in San Francisco to finance a large scale hydraulic mining operation near Nevada City, CA. He bought out claims cheap from miners who were pulling up stakes, and amassed over 1500 acres for his venture.
+Julius Poquillon, a French immigrant, convinced investors in San Francisco to finance a large-scale hydraulic mining operation near Nevada City, CA. He bought out claims cheap from miners who were pulling up stakes, and he amassed over 1,500 acres for his venture.

 His company, the North Bloomfield Gravel Mining Company, spent millions of dollars building a dam, a reservoir, a giant flume, and over 100 miles of canals to move water to the mine site.
-It drilled a 7800 foot tunnel through solid bedrock to drain the unwanted tailings into the Yuba River.
-With seven giant monitors, working twenty-four hours a day, the company was able to wash thousands of tons of ore every day.
+It drilled a 7,800-foot tunnel through solid bedrock to drain the unwanted tailings into the Yuba River.
+With seven giant monitors, working 24 hours a day, the company was able to wash thousands of tons of ore every day.

 Hydraulic Mining Caused Problems Downstream

 With so much debris being dumped into the river, it wasn't long before the people living downstream began to see the effects.